 Union minister Giriraj Singh inaugurates new IIHT campus at handloom hub in Bengal's Nadia

-Kolkata: Union Minister for Textiles Giriraj Singh on Saturday inaugurated the new permanent campus of the Indian Institute of Handloom Technology (IIHT) at Fulia in West Bengal's Nadia district, an official release said.
+Kolkata: Union Minister for Textiles Giriraj Singh inaugurated the new permanent campus of the Indian Institute of Handloom Technology (IIHT) at Fulia in West Bengal's Nadia district, an official release said.

-After inaugurating the campus, Singh said, "To usher in a new regime in the textile industry and to outgrow fibres in the country so as to compete with the world, West Bengal, the forerunner state in jute production should also come forward in growing fibres like flax on its soil, apart from paddy and jute."
+After inaugurating the campus on Saturday, Singh said, "To usher in a new regime in the textile industry and to outgrow fibres in the country so as to compete with the world, West Bengal, the forerunner state in jute production should also come forward in growing fibres like flax on its soil, apart from paddy and jute."

 This is aimed at giving a boost to the production of linen, so that the dependence on the said textile from outside, particularly Belgium, does not arise, he said.